 Ingredients you may use for your Crepes:

-Ham, bacon, smoked turkey, cheese, mushrooms, peppers, fresh cream
+Ham, bacon, smoked turkey, cheese, mushrooms, peppers, fresh cream or make canelloni with red or white sauce.

 As you can see, the pancakes are much thicker than crepes and look more like a thin sponge cake.